Japan's 52-Week High Proximity: Steady Alpha in a Flat Market

 Limitations

 JPY currency risk.
 Returns are in JPY.
-The yen has been volatile against the USD over this period, strengthening sharply in 2008, weakening from 2012–2022, then strengthening again.
+The yen has been volatile against the USD over this period — strengthening sharply in 2008, weakening significantly from 2012–2022, then strengthening again.
 International investors absorb that volatility on top of the equity returns.

-63.5% down capture is incomplete protection.
-In a severe global event, the Japan strategy still absorbs most of the decline through stock losses rather than cash.
-The protection is meaningful but not the strategy's strongest feature at the Japan level.
+42.0% down capture is incomplete protection.
+In a severe global event, the Japan strategy still absorbs a meaningful portion of the decline through stock losses rather than cash.
+The protection is real but not absolute.

 Survivorship bias.
 Japanese companies that delisted during the 25-year period aren't fully tracked.
 Japan has had notable corporate failures and takeovers.
 This likely understates historical drawdowns.